The jobs-to-be-done framework helps understand the reasons why someone buys a particular product.

 2. To create a compelling customer experience.

-It helps me uncover the needs and desires of a market.
-And it makes it easier to think about the benefits and customer experience that should shape a new value proposition.
+This will help you understand how to uncover the needs and desires of a market using the job.
+And how to think about the benefits and customer experience that should shape your value proposition.

 What does “Jobs to Be Done” mean?